-To the few who don’t know, on Monday June 25th, 2007 Chris Benoit, his wife and his son were found dead in Benoit’s residency in Atlanta.
-While Vince McMahon was dead in a Raw storyline, the story was obviously dropped as the show opening was the WWE chairman standing in the middle of the ring in an empty arena, communicating the death of the canadian wrestler and that the show would serve as a tribute to the life and career of the star.
+To the few who don’t know, on Monday, June 25th, 2007 Chris Benoit, his wife, and his son were found dead in Benoit’s residency in Atlanta.
+While Vince McMahon was dead in a Raw storyline, the story was obviously dropped as the show opening was the WWE chairman standing in the middle of the ring in an empty arena, communicating the death of the Canadian wrestler and that the show would serve as a tribute to the life and career of the star.

 Unfortunately, while the show was airing, what happen was slowly revealing itself: Chris killed both his son and his wife and then hanged himself.

 The show still aired live, but was consequently pulled from international market and Benoit was not to be mentioned on TV anymore.
-On the WWE Network, that tribute is nowhere to be found, however is possible to be found on YouTube.
+On the WWE Network, that tribute is nowhere to be found, however, is possible to be found on YouTube.

 This had quite a backlash towards the industry and Vince McMahon as less than two years earlier the great Eddie Guererro died of heart failure.
 Once again, the WWE was under a dark spotlight, as well as uncovering a new steroid scandal.

-This segment should focus on Vince McMahon in his office, watching the show, while reading what Chris did, intercut to him reacting to Chris victory in the WrestleMania XX main event, which is arguably one of the best match’s ever in the show legacy.
+This segment should focus on Vince McMahon in his office, watching the show, while reading what Chris did, intercut to him reacting to Chris victory in the WrestleMania XX main event, which is arguably one of the best matches’s ever in the show legacy.